DataONEorg/Education/_lessons/lessons/01_management/index.md

 ---
 ## Summary

-* The data deluge has created a surge of information that needs to be well-managed and made accessible.
+.full-width[* The data deluge has created a surge of information that needs to be well-managed and made accessible.
 * The cost of not doing data management can be very high.
 * Be cognizant of best practices and tools associated with the data lifecycle to manage your data well.
-* Many benefits are associated with the act of managing data, including the ability to find, access, understand, integrate and re-use data.
+* Many benefits are associated with the act of managing data, including the ability to find, access, understand, integrate and re-use data.]

 ---